PlethoraChutney/posert_web/content/posts/2021-06-03-data-vis-final/index.markdown

 ```
 ![Points for samples](initial_geo.png)

 OK!
 Now we're getting somewhere.
-I still want to make the chloropleth, but something
+I still want to make the choropleth, but something
 I like about this representation is that you can see bike routes I prefer, where
 freeways are, etc. Anyway, now I need to find which points are inside
 which polygons.